 Eliminating the Confusion About Golf Stance Width

-If you are confused about the correct golf stance width, you are not alone.
+If you are confused about the correct golf stance width, you are certainly not alone.

 stance width too wideA wide stance provides stability, but at what cost?

-Determining the proper golf stance width is one of those things in golf instruction that there’s a lot of conflicting information on.
+Determining the proper golf stance width is one of those areas in golf instruction where there is an overwhelming amount of conflicting information.

-You've certainly heard all of these before from various golf instructors:
+You have undoubtedly heard all of these recommendations from various golf instructors:

 • Stand really wide so you can be really stable.

-• Stand really narrow so you can rotate better.
+• Stand really narrow so you can rotate more freely.

-• Stand with your feet shoulder width apart like you do in other sports.
+• Stand with your feet shoulder width apart, just like you would in other sports.

-All these recommendations are misinformation even though the intentions may be good.
+All of these recommendations are misinformation, even though the intentions behind them may be perfectly good.

 Your Anatomy Determines the Right Golf Stance for YOU

-The setup width should be based on the fundamentals of your anatomy and the fundamentals of what you’re trying to achieve in the golf swing.
+Your golf setup width should be determined by the fundamentals of your anatomy and the specific objectives you are trying to achieve in the golf swing.

-Your shoulders have nothing to do with your golf stance width unless your legs (and you may be different than me) are attached to your shoulders.
+Your shoulders have absolutely nothing to do with your golf stance width — unless your legs happen to be attached to your shoulders (and I will assume they are not).

-I’ll assume they’re not, so that means your shoulders have no bearing on how wide your stance should be.
+That means your shoulder width has zero bearing on how wide your golf stance should be.
 None whatsoever.

-Everybody’s shoulder width and hip width is completely different.
-Everybody’s ratio, how wide their hips are versus how wide their shoulders are, is completely different.
+Every golfer has a completely different shoulder width and hip width.
+Every golfer's ratio — how wide their hips are relative to how wide their shoulders are — is entirely unique.

-You need to be looking at your hips, specifically the sockets where your legs attach, to determine your stance width.
-So there’s an anatomical basis for your stance width.
+You need to be looking at your hips, specifically the hip sockets where your legs attach, to determine your proper stance width.
+So there is a clear anatomical basis for your golf stance width.

 online golf instruction

-Your other goal with determing proper golf stance width has to do with impact.
-The most important part of the golf swing is getting perfectly stacked on the left side at impact so that you can rotate freely.
+Your second goal when determining proper golf stance width relates directly to impact.
+The most critical part of the golf swing is getting perfectly stacked on the lead side at impact so that you can rotate freely through the ball.

-This is where some of the highest forces in the golf swing occur on your body, on this left side coming in the downswing and into impact.
-And so this is where a lot of injuries occur.
+This is where some of the highest forces in the golf swing are generated on your body, particularly on the lead side during the downswing and into impact.
+Consequently, this is where a significant number of golf swing injuries occur.

 golf stance width and impactYour stance width needs to allow you to get on your left side at impact to rotate freely and avoid injuries.

-But the downswing can cause issues such as back problems, hip problems, and knee problems.
-We can look at the player's stance width and the way his body is moving and say, "Well, yeah, that’s part of the reason why it’s happening."
+However, the downswing can cause serious issues including back problems, hip problems, and knee problems.
+We can examine a player's stance width and the way their body is moving and immediately identify, "That stance is contributing to those injuries."

-Having the proper stance width is imperative for reducing injury.
-So, let’s figure out what the proper stance width is from an anatomical perspective and how you determine that.
+Having the proper golf stance width is imperative for reducing injury risk.
+So let us determine what the correct stance width is from an anatomical perspective and how you can find it for your body.

 How to Find Your Correct Golf Stance Width

-To be honest, it’s pretty hard to get 100% perfect unless you have an x-ray machine, so you’re going to have to use a little bit of guesstimation here to get really close.
+To be completely honest, it is difficult to get 100% perfect unless you have access to an x-ray machine, so you will need to use a bit of estimation to get very close.

-Basically, what you need to do is find neutral joint alignment.
-In other words, find where the center of your ankles, center of your knees, and center of your hips stack up over each other.
+Essentially, what you need to do is find neutral joint alignment.
+In other words, find where the center of your ankles, center of your knees, and center of your hips all stack vertically over each other.

-Obviously you can’t see the center of your hips very well.
-The knees are pretty easy, but you can kind of figure out where the center of your hips are based on feeling your hip bones and moving an inch and a half or so inside.
+Obviously you cannot see the center of your hip sockets very easily.
+The knees are straightforward, but you can approximate where the center of your hips are by feeling your hip bones and moving roughly an inch and a half inward.

 how to determine neutral stance width in golfHere is neutral joint alignment for me.

-And, as I rotate through, I’m going to have stability in the downswing.
-This will make it much easier for me to get to my left side in the downswing, and that’s the most important part.
+And as you rotate through, you will have stability in the downswing as well.
+This makes it significantly easier to get to your lead side in the downswing, and that is the most critical component of a powerful, consistent golf swing

 stance width

-For comparison's sake, if I stand really wide, for me to load up my right side of my backswing, I’m going to have to move my head off of the ball.
-Since you’re trying to rotate around your spine, that’s not going to help you.
+For comparison, if you stand really wide, in order to load up the trail side during the backswing, you are going to have to move your head off the ball.
+Since the goal is to rotate around your spine, that lateral head movement works directly against you.

-If I stand really wide and don’t move my head, then I never shift my weight, which means I’m missing the added benefit of the power that comes from the weight transfer.
+If you stand really wide and deliberately keep your head still, then you never shift your weight, which means you are missing the additional power that comes from proper weight transfer.

 Summary